Make your Boy surface: Introduction

-\bigbreak We made a movie to explain our paper-craft.
+\bigbreak The author made a movie to show our paper-craft actually.
+He put it in Youtube.
 The website of the movie is connected with the author's website.
-You can find his website by typing in the author's name `Eiji Ogasa' in the search engine.
-Click the indication under the title of this article in the part of the author's papers in his website.
-Then you see the website of the movie.
+One can find these websites by typing in the author's name, `Eiji Ogasa', or the title of this article, `Make your Boy surface', in the search engine.